Sunday of Week 19 of Ordinary Time (Year B)

 We eat that bread by absorbing into ourselves the spirit, the truth and integrity, the love and compassion, the generosity and peacefulness of Jesus.

 And how do we know we have truly eaten this bread?
-By the kind of people we become, by the ways in which we behave.
+We know this by the kind of people we become, by the ways in which we behave.
 The Second Reading (from Ephesians) gives a few examples:

 Yes, today, let us taste and see and experience how good the Lord is.
 Let him be the primary food and nourishment of our lives.